kinode-dao/kinode-book/src/cookbook/writing_data_to_eth.md

 }
 ```

-We can write a simple script to deploy it at a predictable address, create the file `scripts/Deploy.s.sol`:
+You can write a simple script to deploy it at a predictable address, create the file `scripts/Deploy.s.sol`:

 ```solidity
 // SPDX-License-Identifier: UNLICENSED